google/guava/README.md

 ## Snapshots

-Snapshots of Guava built from the `master` branch are available through Maven using version `24.0-SNAPSHOT`, or `24.0-android-SNAPSHOT` for the Android flavor.
+Snapshots of Guava built from the `master` branch are available through Maven using version `HEAD-jre-SNAPSHOT`, or `HEAD-android-SNAPSHOT` for the Android flavor.

 - Snapshot API Docs: [guava][guava-snapshot-api-docs]